-Under accrual accounting, revenue is recognized once earned and expenses are recorded post-invoice, whereas cash-basis accounting recognizes revenue/expenses immediately after the actual transfer of cash.
+Under Accrual Accounting, revenue is recognized once earned, and expenses are recorded post-invoice, whereas Cash-Basis Accounting recognizes revenue and expenses only after the actual cash transfer.

-The difference between accrual and cash basis accounting lies in the timing of revenue and expense recognition – or more specifically, the conditions that are required to be met for revenue or expenses to be recorded.
+The difference between accrual and cash-based accounting lies in the timing of revenue and expense recognition – or more specifically, the conditions that are required to be met for revenue or expenses to be recorded.

 Under U.S. GAAP, the standardized reporting method is “accrual” accounting.

-Accrual accounting records revenues once they are earned – which means the product/service was delivered to the customer and the payment is reasonably expected by the company in return.
+Accrual accounting records revenues once earned – which means the product/service was delivered to the customer, and the company reasonably expects the payment in return.

 Regardless of the fact that cash payment was never received, the revenue in such a case would be recognized under accrual accounting.

 Likewise, if a company pays a supplier using credit as opposed to cash, the expense is still recorded on the income statement despite the invoice having not been paid off, which reduces the taxable income in the current period.

 Even though the company will eventually make the cash payment for the products/services received, the cash is in the possession of the company for the time being, and the amount is recorded on the balance sheet as accounts payable (A/P).

 In comparison, “cash-basis” accounting recognizes revenue only if cash payment is actually received for the product/service delivered.